Fosowl/S.T.A.R.S.E.T-Game-Engine/README.md

     4. make a pull request, I will check when I have time ;)

-  second way -> issue, report bug :beetle: and make suggestion :
+  second way :arrow_right: issue, report bug :beetle: and make suggestion :
       go to "issue" and report an issue.

 ## Support